 With that in mind, keep seeking out ways to celebrate employee success, during onboarding and after, to build an unstoppable workforce that will propel your company forward.

 And there you have it.
-Employee engagement is a challenge that can be overcome easily, as long as you keep paying attention to your new hires during the onboarding process.
+Engaging employees during the onboarding period is a challenge that can be overcome easily, as long as you keep paying attention to your new hires during the onboarding process.